 I’ve seen most success from businesses who pilot with a specialised team, embedded in a business team with relevant challenges.
 But a strong relationship with IT, not least to enable greater access to data, also matters.
 As such teams mature, their relationship with IT tends to become more formalised.
 So, this advice is worth

 Similar considerations came up as a topic of conversation at last year’s Data Insight Leaders Summit.
 Our research for that, showed that the majority of de-centralised Data Science teams sat within IT.
 However, the majority of respondents were creating Data Science/Analytics centres of excellence.

 How close are your Analytics or Data Science team(s) to your IT department?
 Have you considered the overlap in roles & skills required, as outlined in this article?

-If you’ve been following the direction of expert opinion in data science and predictive analytics, you’ve likely come across the resolute recommendation to embark on machine learning.
+Reading time: 12 minutes If you’ve been following the direction of expert opinion in data science and predictive analytics, you’ve likely come across the resolute recommendation to embark on machine learning.
 As James Hodson in Harvard Business Review recommends, the smartest move is to reach for the “low hanging fruit” and then scale for expertise in heavier operations.

 Designing insight teams: pitfalls to avoid

 For my next offering, let me share this advice from Lawrence Freeman.
 Lawrence has the trendy job title of Big Data Evangelist at Kubrick Group.
 In this post he shares his advice on 4 pitfalls to avoid when building your data analytics team.